dougbutner/web-4/README.md

 **Provable identity** issues are becoming apparent, as certain applications with lax rules are being manipulated, showing the need for true provable identity.

-Biocryptography standards and biometric secret technology are being developed to allow true provable identity in Phase Three.
+Biocryptography standards and biometric secret technology are being developed to allow true provable identity (in Phase Three).

 **Information entropy** principles are starting to be implemented, at developers desire and leisure.